Autónoma Academy

 Raquel Beleza da Silva

-Failure to submit the aforementioned documents will invalidate the registration and prevent you from attending the course.
+Failure to submit the aforementioned documents invalidates the registration and prevents attendance at the course.